GraphTune/GraphTune/README.md

 Preprocessing
 ------------

-We first store graphs in a binary format called *D-Galois-T graph file*  (`.gr` file extension).
+We first store the graph in a binary format called *D-Galois-T graph file*  (`.gr` file extension).
 Other formats such as edge-list can be converted to `.gr` format with the tool `graph-convert` provided in D-Galois-T.
 You can build graph-convert as follows: